NeilBacs/DataAnalystPorfolioProjects/SQL_DataAnalystJobs.md

 I can see a common thing to them which is being in a high position  ( Have Manager, Comissioner, Chief, Executive, Director on business titles) , which is no surprise.

-In order to gain more insights, instead of grouping them by business titles, I grouped them by the agency so I can see which agency has the highest/lowest average expected salary.
+In order to gain more insights, instead of grouping them by business titles, I grouped them by the agency so I can see which agency has the highest/lowest average estimated salary.

 ```sql
 SELECT DISTINCT job_id,